sigma-epsilon/sigmaepsilon.core/docs/source/index.rst

     This package is under active development and in an alpha stage.
 Come back later, or star the GitHub repo to make sure you don't miss the first stable release!

-The main purpose of `sigmaepsilon.core` is to provide batteries to other dewloosh projects, and to provide a set of common developer tools for the public.
+The main purpose of `sigmaepsilon.core` is to provide batteries to other SigmaEpsilon projects, and to provide a set of common developer tools for the public.

 Features